Preparing Kids to Move

 Preparing to Move

-them an honest answer.
-Most kids want to know about their new school, neighbourhood,
+an honest answer.
+Most kids want to know about their new school, neighbourhood, sport

-sport teams and city.
-But they may also have questions you hadn’t thought of, such as, “how
+teams and city.
+But they may also have questions you hadn’t thought of, such as, “how hard is it

-hard is it to make friends?”; “Are we taking our dog?”; “Why are we moving?”.
-Answer every
+to make friends?”; “Are we taking our dog?”; “Why are we moving?”.
+Answer every question

-question your child has with as many details as you can provide.
-Being honest and open will
+your child has with as many details as you can provide.
+Being honest and open will help your

-help your child feel confident in this decision to move.
-You may want to ask your child to write
+child feel confident in this decision to move.
+You may want to ask your child to write down their

-down their questions as they think of them, then call a family meeting to discuss each person’s
+questions as they think of them, then call a family meeting to discuss each person’s questions.

-questions.
-Family meetings are a great way to open up a dialogue between you and your
+Family meetings are a great way to open up a dialogue between you and your children.
+And you

-can about the new house will help them make some decisions before hand, such as where to
+about the new house will help them make some decisions before hand, such as where to place

-place furniture and what color to paint their walls.
-Encourage them to make cut-outs of
+furniture and what color to paint their walls.
+Encourage them to make cut-outs of everything in

 Encourage your child to create an address book where addresses of friends, teachers,